Melatonin, 'sleep hormone', is released in Brazil, but doctors urge caution

 “And it is a strange concept to frame it as a food supplement.
 There is no consensus on when there is a deficiency of this hormone in the body”, points out neurologist Dalva Poyares, a researcher at the Instituto do Sono de São Paulo.
 “There is not even a guideline in the world that indicates melatonin as a treatment for insomnia”, adds the specialist, who is also a professor at the Federal University of São Paulo (Unifesp).

-“We need to make it clear that melatonin can even be a therapeutic tool, but it won’t be indicated for everyone”, agrees doctor Paulo Augusto Miranda, vice president of the Brazilian Society of Endocrinology and Metabolism (SBEM).
+“We need to make it clear that melatonin can even be a therapeutic tool, but it will not be indicated for everyone”, agrees doctor Paulo Augusto Miranda, vice president of the Brazilian Society of Endocrinology and Metabolism (SBEM).

 But, to understand all this controversy, it is necessary to know beforehand what melatonin is and its importance for the functioning of the body.